amplitude/storybook-addon-amplitude/README.md

   }
 }
 ```

+Tracking the event in this way allows you to build charts in Amplitude to answer:

-a) How often people use the story args functionality
+1. How often do people use the story args functionality?

-b) In which category of pages people update the story args most frequently
+2. In which category of pages people update the story args most frequently?

-c) On which pages people update the story args most frequently
+3. On which pages people update the story args most frequently?